The name says it all...

 For me, the classic WLC example is how he uses the alleged resurrection of Jesus as evidence that his god exists.
 He says that it is virtually certain that Jesus was resurrected from the dead, because god did it.
 Presumably, in order for god to do this, he must exist.
 WLC is therefore telling us that god's existence is proven by Jesus' resurrection.
 And WLC knows with certainty that Jesus was resurrected, because god did it...
 Jesus!

-As a Christian (I am happy to call myself a Christian atheist or a cultural Christian – a topic for another day), I also feel compelled to say that his behavior in debates is extremely un-Christian.
+As a Christian (I am happy to call myself a Christian atheist or a cultural Christian – a topic for another day), I also feel compelled to say that his behavior in debates is often un-Christian.

 We humble atheists don’t want to destroy people’s hopes and dreams.
 Many of us (myself included) have experienced the pain involved in de-converting.
 We just want to prevent more cases of religious people flying planes into buildings, committing suicide bombings, changing our laws, holding back science, teaching rubbish in our schools, keeping back civil liberties and progress, discriminating against non-believers and believers of other faiths, etc.